2012 Cannes Film Festival: Cinéma de la Plage

 The Cinéma de la Plage is a part of the Official Selection of the festival.
 The outdoors screenings at the beach cinema of Cannes are open to the public.

-Parallel sections
+Parallel Sections

-International Critics' Week
+Critics' Week

-The line-up for the International Critics’ Week was announced on 23 April at the section's website.
+The line-up for the Critics' Week was announced on 23 April at the section's website.
 The feature competition consists entirely of directorial debuts, something the section's artistic director Charles Tesson stressed was not intentional, but only the way it turned out when the submissions had been judged by quality.
-The following films were selected.
+The following films were selected:

-Feature films - The winner of the Grand Prix Nespresso has been highlighted.